techgrounds/techgrounds-anj-dtmr/00_git_github/README.md

 Short description of the challeges encountered, and how I solved them:

-1. The rest of the team did not had an in-dept experience using Git en GitHub before.
+Issue 1: The rest of the team did not had an in-dept experience using Git en GitHub before.
 I noticed that we were confuse on where to begin or how to work with the team.
 I did not know if I'm the right person who should teach them, since I have a difficulties on explaining, I then share my screen and let them see how I will do it myself.
 We answered each other's questions and confusions in a friendly and professional manner.
 At the end everyone completed the exercises.

 ## Results